irene-zh/NETS213_FINAL/docs/README_analysis.md

 ```
 qcBestPoemVotes.py
 ```
 This script reads in a .csv file containing Turker inputs on our Voting HIT and formats it into a cleaner .csv file.
 The input file includes the fields 'title', 'vote', and 'explanation', and we output a file with only 'title' and 'vote' fields.
+We perform quality control by filtering out Turkers who didn't provide an answer exceeding a length threshold for the 'explanation' field.

 ```
 aggregateBestPoemVotes.py